kellysautter/10d/README.md

 ### 'Access is denied' on an executable like qspawn.exe
 Check the permissions on the executable.
 It looks like git might not set the permissions correctly on checkout.
 Your local user must have read + execute authority

+Change made 04/29/22

+* DonC made some changes in the ER "Compare/Merge ERD" functionality for the purposes of demo.
+  A button was added "Compare Entities" - which shows the more high level, entity merge.
+  This would be for the "component merge" functionality, where a whole other lplr is merged into the existing project.
+This is not fully funtional.
+The original compare is the button "Compare Attributes"
+* In another LPLR migration, there are errors that need to be looked into that cause duplicate domain names to be created.
+  Because of this a button was added to domain list "Delete Duplicate" that loops through the domain list.
+When a duplicate domain is located, we check if it is in the ER, if not, we delete it.
+Also, we previously could not delete duplicate domains because the CommitOI would not allow a save if a duplicate name was in existence.
+This is taken off to allow domain clean up but we check against the ER and do not allow a domain to be deleted if it is used on an attribute in the ER.
+* There was an error in jsp generation code having to do with bootstrap and banners, where old code was lost.
+That has been fixed.
+* Also with jsp generation, for variable headers if the variable value was null, a <th> wasn't being created but a <td> was.
+Now, both are created.

 Changes made to 10d (update on 04/12/2022):

 * Changes from Don for ER merge functionality (merging Entities).
 This is for demo purposes, overall not yet complete.